 From India, Bengaluru

-Non-compliance in utter disregard of the applicable Laws & Rules by any individual would certainly result in such great difficulty.
-Just you ask your boss and then he would ask very intelligently about the proof of employment of the individual in his establishment.
-Better, if he would listen, advise him for a negotiated settlement.
+Non-compliance in utter disregard of the applicable laws and rules by any individual would certainly result in great difficulty.
+Just ask your boss, and then he would inquire intelligently about the proof of employment of the individual in his establishment.
+It would be better if he listens; advise him for a negotiated settlement.

 From India, Salem

-boss has given appointment letters and pf and esi for every worker including my friends. boss asked me to talk to my friend and tried to resolve, but since dairy is maintained, friend is telling he will say wages are also no paid to me and harass.
-He is even advising me to do the same, but im against it.
-I have already advised boss to maintain registers for future, but how to solve the current problem?
+Boss has given appointment letters, PF, and ESI for every worker, including my friends.
+The boss asked me to talk to my friend and try to resolve the issue, but since the diary is maintained, my friend is saying he will claim that wages are also not paid to him and harass.
+He is even advising me to do the same, but I am against it.
+I have already advised the boss to maintain registers for the future, but how can we solve the current problem?

 From India, Bengaluru

-The situation is that Boss has paid salary on the basis of his entries in the diary, but no attendance register is maintained.
-It is not necessary to have daily the signature of the employees in the Attendance Register, if they are even otherwise marked present would do.
-The only thing in case of signatures is that it is an undeniable evidence of being present/absent.
-In reply to the complaint, the relevant extract of the diary could be produced and it could be defended.
-Although there is infringement of Shop & Establishment Act, but the punishment for it is meagre.
-The Boss doesn't have to succumb to such blackmailing, instead start compliance at the earliest.
+The situation is that the boss has paid salary based on his entries in the diary, but no attendance register is maintained.
+It is not necessary to have the daily signature of the employees in the Attendance Register; if they are marked present otherwise, it would suffice.
+The only significance of signatures is that they serve as undeniable evidence of being present or absent.
+In response to the complaint, the relevant extract of the diary could be produced and defended.
+Although there is an infringement of the Shop & Establishment Act, the punishment for it is meager.
+The boss doesn't have to succumb to such blackmailing but should instead start compliance at the earliest.

 From India, Mumbai